 Title No. Sem.
-Grade Prerequisite Description Advanced Algebra II 3131 3132 2 10 Advanced Geometry The course emphasizes proficiency with algebraic expressions.
+Grade Prerequisite Description Advanced Algebra II 3131 3132 2 10 Advanced Geometry Advanced Algebra II will increase proficiency with algebraic expressions at a high level.
 Students will study a variety of functions and mathematical ideas from abstract and concrete perspectives while modeling real-world situations.
-An emphasis will be placed on problem solving, use of technology, and applications of the mathematical content as they learn to love God, love their neighbor, and love themselves.
-Advanced Geometry 3211 3212 2 9 Placement Test Geometry is a study of patterns.
-Patterns are formed by point, lines, polygons, circles and 3-dimensional figures.
+Students will increase their skills of problem solving, technology, and applying mathematical content as they learn to love God, neighbor, and themselves.
+Advanced Geometry 3211 3212 2 9 Placement Test Geometry is a study of patterns, and patterns are formed by points, lines, polygons, circles and 3-dimensional figures.
 What are these patterns?
 What are the laws governing these patterns?
 Where do we see these patterns in our everyday world?
 These are some of the questions geometry asks and seeks to answer in a cooperative learning situation.
 Reading carefully, using today's technology, and working together will be heavily emphasized and should give us a greater appreciation of the world God created.
-Advanced Math Applications 3331 3332 2 11-12 FS, Precalc; or 3 years of math which included Algebra II A practical, yet challenging math course in which students think logically and critically about the mathematical information that abounds in the world God entrusted to us.
-Through a non-traditional, exploratory approach, students apply mathematical concepts to problem solving, scheduling, and efficient producing while keeping in mind God's design and purpose for humankind in the world.
-Students learn the basic concepts of cryptography, logic, and number systems and their applications to computer science and the internet.
-Algebra I 3111 3112 2 9-10 None Algebra is the branch of mathematics concerning rules of operations (addition, subtraction, multiplication, division, exponents) and mathematical relations (linear, quadratic, and higher degree polynomials as well as roots and exponentials).
+Advanced Math Applications 3331 3332 2 11-12 FS, Precalc; or 3 years of math which included Algebra II Advanced Math Applications is a practical yet challenging math course in which students think logically and critically about the mathematical information that abounds in the world God entrusted to us.
+Through a non-traditional, exploratory approach, students apply mathematical concepts to the mathematics hidden in the world while keeping in mind God's design and purpose for humankind in His world.
+Algebra I 3111 3112 2 9-10 None Algebra is the branch of mathematics concerning rules of operations (addition, subtraction, multiplication, division, exponents) and mathematical relationships (linear, quadratic, exponentials, etc).
 Students learn to describe the world around them using the abstract language of algebra as they explore expressions, equations, and inequalities with graphs and tables.
 Algebraic concepts are also used to explore other branches of mathematics including probability and statistics.
 Throughout the course, students will discover how numbers often tell a story and how to use that information to further God's kingdom.
-Algebra II 3121 3122 2 11 Algebra I, Geometry The course emphasizes proficiency with algebraic expressions.
+Algebra II 3121 3122 2 11 Algebra I, Geometry Algebra 2 emphasizes proficiency with algebraic expressions.
 Students will study a variety of functions and mathematical ideas from abstract and concrete perspectives while modeling real-world situations.
 An emphasis will be placed on problem solving, use of technology, and applications of the mathematical content as they learn to uncover the mathematics God has hidden in unexpected places.
 AP Calculus AB 3511 3512 2 12 Adv Algebra II, Adv Geometry, Precalc The main objective of AP Calculus AB is to provide the students with a strong foundation that will give them the tools to succeed in future mathematics courses and on the AP Calculus AB exam in the Spring.
-As students grasp the two main calculus concepts of derivative and integral, and the astonishing relationship between them, they will once again see the beauty and orderliness of God's creation as He shows it to us through mathematics.
+As students grasp the two main calculus concepts of derivative and integral and the astonishing relationship between them, they will once again see the beauty and orderliness of God's creation as He shows it to us through mathematics.